Orthoclase

 Orthoclase, or orthoclase feldspar (endmember formula KAlSi3O8), is an important tectosilicate mineral which forms igneous rock.
 The name is from the Ancient Greek for "straight fracture", because its two cleavage planes are at right angles to each other.
-It is a type of potassium feldspar, also known as K-feldspar.
+It is a type of alkali feldspar, also known as potassium feldspar or K-spar.
 The gem known as moonstone (see below) is largely composed of orthoclase.

 Formation and subtypes

 Orthoclase is a common constituent of most granites and other felsic igneous rocks and often forms huge crystals and masses in pegmatite.

-Typically, the pure potassium endmember of orthoclase forms a solid solution with albite, the sodium endmember (NaAlSi3O8), of plagioclase.
+Typically, the pure potassium endmember of orthoclase forms a solid solution with albite, the sodium endmember (NaAlSi3O8) of plagioclase.
 While slowly cooling within the earth, sodium-rich albite lamellae form by exsolution, enriching the remaining orthoclase with potassium.
 The resulting intergrowth of the two feldspars is called perthite.

 The higher-temperature polymorph of KAlSi3O8 is sanidine.
 Sanidine is common in rapidly cooled volcanic rocks such as obsidian and felsic pyroclastic rocks, and is notably found in trachytes of the Drachenfels, Germany.
 The lower-temperature polymorph of KAlSi3O8 is microcline.

 Adularia is a low temperature form of either microcline or orthoclase originally reported from the low temperature hydrothermal deposits in the Adula Alps of Switzerland.
 It was first described by Ermenegildo Pini in 1781.
 The optical effect of adularescence in moonstone is typically due to adularia.